chenmiaomiao/eca/README.md

 ## Train VECA

-+   The files includes twodim.py, threedim.py, bc.py, wis.py, mnist.py correspoinding to 2D, 3D, Wis1992, Wis1995, MNIST data set mentioned in the article.
++   The files include twodim.py, threedim.py, bc.py, wis.py, mnist.py correspoinding to 2D, 3D, Wis1992, Wis1995, MNIST data set mentioned in the article.

 +   Set the *to_train* option to True otherwise it will just test on previous saved model.